MaterializeInc/materialize/doc/user/content/sql/functions/filters.md

 ---
 title: "Aggregate Function Filters"
-description: "If FILTER is specified, then only the input rows for which the filter_clause evaluates to true are fed to the aggregate function; other rows are discarded"
+description: "Use FILTER to specify which rows are sent to an aggregate function"
 menu:
   main:
     parent: 'sql-functions'
 ---

-If `FILTER` is specified, then only the input rows for which the `filter_clause` evaluates to true are fed to the [aggregate function](../#aggregate-func); other rows are discarded.
+You can use a `FILTER` clause on an aggregate function to specify which rows are sent to an [aggregate function](../#aggregate-func).
+Rows for which the `filter_clause` evaluates to false are discarded.

 ## Syntax